morrownr/USB-WiFi/README.md

 Note: Please use `Issues` to post problems, ask questions and read news.

+Note: Please start by reading the first menu item, USB WiFi adapter information for Linux.

 1. [USB WiFi adapter information for Linux](./home/USB_WiFi_Adapter_Information_for_Linux.md)

 2. The Plug and Play List - :rocket: :rocket: :rocket: :rocket: :rocket: [USB WiFi adapters that are supported with Linux in-kernel drivers](./home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md)